Canonical 3D Deformer Maps: Unifying parametric and non-parametric methods for dense weakly-supervised category reconstruction: Canonical 3D Deformer Map representation

 \subsection{Learning formulation}

+The forward pass and loss functions are shown in~\Cref{f:overview}.
 In order to train \method, we assume available a collection of independently-sampled views of an object category $\{I_n\}_{n=1}^N$. \footnote{``Independent'' means that views contain different object deformations or even different object instances.} Furthermore, for each view, we require annotations for the silhouette~$\Omega_n$ of the object as well as the 2D locations of~$K$ landmarks~$Y_n = (\vect{y}_{n1},\dots,\vect{y}_{nK})$.
-In practice, this information can often be extracted automatically via a method such as Mask R-CNN~\cite{he2017mask} and HRNet~\cite{Sun2019}.
-Note that we require to annotate only a small set of $K$~landmarks, whereas \method learns a continuos (infinite) set of those.
+In practice, this information can often be extracted automatically via a method such as Mask R-CNN~\cite{he2017mask} and HRNet~\cite{Sun2019}, which we do for most experiments in~\cref{s:exp}.
+Note that \method requires only a small finite set of $K$~landmarks for training, while it learns to produce a continuous landmark map.
 We use the deformation basis from an NR-SFM method as a prior and add a number of consistency constraints for self-supervision, as discussed next.

 \paragraph{NR-SFM Prior.}

 Since our model generalizes standard parametric approaches, we can use any such method to bootstrap and accelerate learning.
 We use the output of the recent C3DPO~\cite{novotny19c3dpo} algorithm $\mathcal{A}^*_n = (B^*_n, \mathcal{V}^*_n, \vect{\alpha}^*_n, R^*_n)$ in order to anchor the deformation model~$B(\kappa)$ in a visible subset~$\mathcal{V}^*_n$ of~$K$ discrete landmarks, as well as the deformation and viewpoint parameters, for each training image~$I_n$.